Skip to Main Content

 Mojeek is one of the few search engines with a fully independent crawler and index.
 It does not borrow results from Google, Bing, or Yandex.
 It builds its own picture of the web by visiting pages and storing them on its own systems.
 That makes it a strong choice for people who care about diverse sources and a non-tracking experience.

 Mojeek does not log personal data and does not use cookies to follow you across the web.
-It also offers an Emotion Search feature, which can sort results by tone, and a focus tool that pulls in pages from a chosen topic area.
+It also offers an Emotional Search feature, which can sort results by tone, and a focus tool that pulls in pages from a chosen topic area.
 While its index is smaller than Google's, the results are often surprising in good ways, with content that the larger engines tend to bury.
-For curious users who want fresh results and a tool with a different point of view, Mojeek is worth a try.

 Qwant